happystevehood/RedFullStackFlask/README.md

 This project is a web-based application to search, filter, and visualize results from the **Redline Fitness Games** events (2023 and 2024).
 It provides an intuitive UI for athletes and enthusiasts to explore competitor performances across years, categories, and locations.

 > 🔗 This project is independently developed and not affiliated with [redlinefitnessgames.com](https://redlinefitnessgames.com/).
+> 🔗 This development was based on my original repository [redline-fitness-results-visualisation](https://github.com/happystevehood/redline-fitness-results-visualisation)

 ---